TaTo30/vue-pdf/docs/guide/editor.md

 ```

 > [!IMPORTANT]
-> For editor layer works properly both `annotation-layer` and `text-layer` must be always in `true`, switching those props two `false` will break editor behavior.
+> For the editor layer to work properly, both `annotation-layer` and `text-layer` must always be `true`.
+Setting either prop to `false` will break editor behavior.

 ## Props